 Depending on the Order Capture setting selected, DEAR will capture a Shopify Order and save it as pending order when the Order is created, fulfilled or paid.
 Sometimes it takes up to 10 minutes for the order to be picked up by DEAR because Shopify may send notifications with some delay.

 Whenever a sale is captured from Shopify, it is first placed into Pending Orders, and stock is allocated immediately.
 DEAR imports new orders immediately as individual sale orders (if No Consolidation is selected in the Integration Settings) or once a day as a consolidated sale order (if Daily Consolidation is selected).

 If No Consolidation is selected, each Shopify sale is converted into an identical sale in DEAR, keeping the same customer and shipping information.
 If Daily Consolidation is selected, the single daily sale task will use the customer selected in the Integration Settings, and customer, billing and shipping information imported from Shopify will be ignored.

-When a Shopify order is canceled or deleted, DEAR automatically find and voids the corresponding sale task if created or removes associated pending order if the order has not yet processed.
+When a Shopify order is cancelled or deleted, DEAR automatically find and voids the corresponding sale task if created or removes associated pending order if the order has not yet processed.

 When processing orders, the logic is identical to that of the DEAR UI.
-DropShipping, Kitting and other important scenarios are implemented in the same was as through the DEAR UI.
+DropShipping, Kitting and other important scenarios are implemented in the same way as through the DEAR UI.

 Pending Orders can be processed manually by clicking Process.
 They can then be viewed in the Log tab.

 The Load Customers button can be found next to Load Products.

 This function downloads all customers from Shopify to DEAR.
 If the customer already exists in DEAR, this function updates any details that have been changed in Shopify.
 As DEAR automatically creates customers when processing sale orders (if No Consolidation option is selected), this function is generally only used for testing purposes.